tgrandje/french-cities/README.md

 and should return correct results.

-Working from official codes may give wrong results when working on an old dataset and with cities which have changed of departments (which is rarely seen ).
-This is deliberate : it will use the first characters of the cities' codes (fast process and 99% accurate) isntead of using an API (lengthy process for big datasets even if foolproof).
+Working from official codes may give wrong results when working on an old dataset and with cities which have changed of departments (which is rarely seen).
+This is deliberate: it will use the first characters of the cities' codes (which is a fast process and 99% accurate) instead of using an API (which is lengthy though foolproof).

 ```
 from french_cities import find_departements